 Run away.
 If you love your kids, choice them into another school.
 My son went to Explorer for kindergarten and first grade.
 His kindergarten teacher was awful and needed to retire 10 years ago.
 The administration claimed to not know the bullying this teacher was doing to my child, but I don't believe that.
 I brought the problems to their attention and they still did nothing.
-His first grade teacher was better, but that's not saying much.
 I knew there was a problem when he would cry if I showed up at school during the day.
 I found out after leaving this school that he was being bullied by other students, in front of his para and teacher.
-I don't understand how any adult can stand by and watch a child being mistreated.
-The SSN teacher has good intentions, and I think she really cares about the students, but the SSN program is too big.
-There is no way for her to manage the number of kids and paras in her program.
+I don't understand how any adult can stand by and watch a child being mistreated, by teachers and students alike.
 The administration is worthless, they don't take action when there is a problem.
-You will not feel welcome by the front office staff, and the school does not encourage families to get involved in their child's education.
 Love your kids, pick another school!!!
+If I could them 0 stars, I would...

 I love having my kids at Explorer.
 It's a neighborhood school with 3 classes at each grade level and a preschool.
 There are no busses, so most kids walk or ride bikes in warm weather.
 The principal is amazing - very positive and professional.
 I've never heard her say a bad word about anyone.
 She and the asst. principal get along really well, love to have fun, and do things to get to know the kids like being on recess duty or having lunch with a few kids each week until they meet them all.
 The staff is very welcoming.
 Many of them have a lot of experience.
 They also have fresh faces, though, so it's a good mix.
 There is a very strong TAG program that supports kids at all grades, not just those in 3rd-5th who have been formally identified as talented and gifted.
 They also have a good special ed program and RtI for kids who are struggling.
 The staff seems to treat kids like they are all theirs and there is great collaboration and teamwork.
 The P.E. teacher offers free intramurals and there are lots of clubs and activities, too.
 The PTA is amazing.
 They offer several free family events in addition to fundraisers and are very supportive of the staff.